Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Proofs of Theorems and

 \textbf{Acknowledgements} ~The authors would like to sincerely thank Professor Daniel Spector for his valuable suggestions and for bringing reference \cite{bcr25} to their attention.
-This project is partly supported by the National Natural Science Foundations of China (12201139), and the Natural Science Foundation of Hunan province (2024JJ3023).
+L. Huang would like to thank Professor Zipeng Wang from Chongqing University for some helpful comments.
+This project is partly supported by the Science and Technology Projects of Guangzhou (SL2024A04J00209), the National Natural Science Foundations of China (12201139), and the Natural Science Foundation of Hunan province (2024JJ3023).